HenryVu27/PoliticalSarcasm/README.md

 The fine-tuned DistilRoBERTa model achieved the best performance, significantly outperforming the traditional NLP approaches.
 However, the novel feature engineering implemented substantially improved the baseline performance of the traditional models.
 LDA topic modeling revealed distinct thematic differences between sarcastic and non-sarcastic political comments.

-For detailed results, performance metrics, visualizations, and analysis, please refer to the comprehensive report located in the `/report` directory (`report.pdf`).
+For detailed results, performance metrics, visualizations, and analysis, please refer to the comprehensive report (`report.pdf`).

-## Report

-A detailed project report, written in LaTeX, is available in the `/report` directory.
-It covers the methodology, experiments, results, discussion, and conclusions in depth.
-The compiled PDF version (`report.pdf`) is recommended for reading.